 Dessert Board

-- 1 batch raw chocolate bark
+- 1 batch raw chocolate

 - 1 batch maple roasted hazelnuts

-- ½ batch vegan spice sugar cookies
+- ½ batch coconut sugar cookies

 - Mixed dried fruits